/ tech-stacks / Next.js SaaS Stack Guide for Solo Developers

 The App Router is still evolving.
 Server components, server actions, and the new caching model are powerful but the mental model is different from traditional React.
 Some libraries don't fully support server components yet.
 You'll hit edge cases that require workarounds.

 Clerk vs Supabase Auth is a real decision.
 Supabase Auth is free and tightly integrated with your database.
-Clerk is a separate service ($25/month for production features) but gives you a much better user management UI, organization support, and pre-built components.
+Clerk has a generous free tier of its own (50,000 monthly active users at the time of writing), then $25/month for the Pro plan that removes Clerk branding and adds MFA and custom session lifetimes.
+It is a separate service but gives you a much better user management UI, organization support, and pre-built components.
+One thing to budget for, if you have a B2B product, organization features now live in a separate B2B add-on (around $100/month, so check current pricing).
 For a simple SaaS, Supabase Auth is fine.
 For anything with teams, organizations, or complex auth flows, Clerk saves significant development time.

 Setting Up the Stack